heidingaway/datapeople/Home.md

 type: clock
 ```

-> [!quote] Spring is a time for rebirth and the fulfilment of new life.
+> [!quote] Every action of our lives touches on some chord that will vibrate in eternity.
-> — Byron Pulsifer
+> — Edwin Chapin

 ------
 ```widgets